AdvaniaSE/PowerShellFundamentals/03. PowerShell Help/Detailed.md

 ## Lab 03.
-Detailed - Update Help Documentation
+Detailed - PowerShell Help

 **In order to be able to update all available help files, for all your modules, you need to start your powershell console as Administrator.**